vdelimpa/search-box-app/README.md

 #### Testing

-Throught the development of this project, TTD was applied to every step.
+Through the development of this project, TTD was applied to every step.
 Unit test using Jest and Enzyme were written to ensure the components behavior and states.
 Additionally custom hooks were also tested in order to make sure that each usage scenario would still work as expected.
 Snapshot and VRT tests were also added to test the component at a markup and visual level for changes.

 ___

 #### Accessibility
-todo
+Tools like Mac OS Voice Over and the [ChromeVox extension](https://chrome.google.com/webstore/detail/chromevox-classic-extensi/kgejglhpjiefppelpmljglcjbhoiplfn?hl=en) where used to test the accessibility levels of this app.

 #### QA Testing
-todo
+[React App Polyfill](https://www.npmjs.com/package/react-app-polyfill) NPM package was installed in order to make sure that IE browsers would support the implement functionality.
+The app was tested in IE 11 on Windows 10 via [Browserstack](https://www.browserstack.com/) and worked as expected.

 #### Demo
   <a href="https://master.d1soewjcun776i.amplifyapp.com/">View Demo Live</a>